 Clamped while the epoxy cures.
 I had to do one side at a time because of my current limited supply of clamps

 A bit of abstract art?
-No, it's an odd but successful clamping job on the transom trim.
+No, it's actually an odd but successful clamping job on the transom trim.
 Each piece is composed of three sections.

-After some final shaping, here's how they look in place.
+After some final shaping, here's how they look in position on the transom.

 A really nice, rugged shop apron was this year's Father's Day gift from my wife.
 It's already covered with sawdust but I know right where my pencil is!
 It's great having things at hand in a pocket rather than where they used to be - on the other side of the boat.

 In addition to big projects there are small details too.
 I spent a few hours working on some of the trim, joinery and seat supports.

-These little pieces are part of the transom.
+These little pieces from above are part of the transom.

 Here are some of the stations with the trim clamped in place awaiting a batch of epoxy to be mixed.

 I've reached the point where the stations have to be erected and everything has to be aligned and plumb.

 To get started, I used the trim to create interlocking structures at the bow and stern.
-Alignment was easier at this stage where I could still conveniently draw accurate horizontal and vertical guidelines.
-These 2 photos show the transom and stern web, first apart then assembled, like puzzle pieces.
+True alignment is easier at this stage where I can still conveniently draw accurate horizontal and vertical guidelines.
+These 2 photos show the transom and stern web, first apart then assembled – like puzzle pieces.

 Here you can see how the bow stem and station 1 connect.